defcronyke/shipping-canada-post-woocommerce/readme.txt

 8. If there are any price calculation issues, try enabling "Debug mode" in "WooCommerce -> Settings -> Shipping -> Shipping options".
 It will bypass the cache and give a fresh price calculation every time.

 == Frequently Asked Questions ==
-= How do I make new boxes? =
+= How do I make new boxes and envelopes? =
-Make a new shipping class with a slug that starts with "box-".
-Then go to the plugin settings page and there will be a new section to fill in the box's properties.
+Make a new shipping class with a slug that starts with "box-" for boxes, or "letter-" for envelopes.
+Then go to the plugin settings page and there will be a new section to fill in the box or envelope's properties.

 = How do I make certain items have a flat rate shipping cost? = Make a new shipping class with a slug that starts with "flat-rate-".
 Then assign that shipping class to a product.
 There will now be a new field in the plugin settings page which allows you to set the flat rate for everything with that new shipping class.